Adaptive user interfaces in systems targeting chronic disease: a systematic literature review

 \section{Overview of included studies}

-Here we provide an overview of the included studies with respect to demographics analysis and QA results.
-In Table \ref{tab:searchresult}, we provide an overview of these included primary studies with respect to their source of database.
-The highest percentage of relevant studies (10 studies,21\%) were found in Scopus.
-Although it is important to highlight that the largest number of relevant studies were found through snowballing (14 studies,29\%).
-We also report the distribution of the included studies related to the publication channel (i.e., academic, industry, etc.).
-Table \ref{tab:listofstudies} lists the 48 primary studies in our review.
+In this section, we present a concise summary of the included studies, focusing on study demographics analysis.
+Table \ref{tab:searchresult} provides an overview of the primary studies with respect to their source of database.
+Notably, the highest percentage of relevant studies (10 studies, 21\%) was found in Scopus, whereas snowballing yielded the largest number of relevant studies (14 studies, 29\%).
+Table \ref{tab:listofstudies} in Appendix \ref{appe:includedstu} lists the 48 primary studies in our review.